auth0/docs/articles/monitoring/guides/track-leads-salesforce.md

   - integrate-analytics
 ---

-# Track New Leads in Salesforce with TowerData-Enriched User Profiles
+# Track Leads in Salesforce

+You can track new leads in Salesforce with TowerData-Enriched User Profiles.

 Whenever a new user signs up with a website using any social credential, we want to: